 You can post the photographs on your social media accounts if you decide to hire a photographer.
 To allow users to view your menus before visiting your business, make sure to upload and also include a link to your digital menu in your social media biographies.

-Step 8: Choose composition, spacing, and fonts for the menu
+Step 8: Choose composition for the menu

 You know what colors you want, how you want your menu items to be organized on the page, and maybe even which pictures you want to use.
 It's now time to put everything together to make a custom menu for a restaurant.